riyasoganii/BlockPatron/README.md

 No delays- your donation is received instantly!

-I aim to build an app where a novice user is able to browse through non-profits filtered on the basis of the causes they wish to support, see all details of that non-profit, and then securely donate their money as cryptocurrency using fiat on-ramp.
+Thus, I aim to build an app where a novice user is able to browse through nonprofits filtered on the basis of the causes they wish to support, see all details of a non-profit with full transparency, and then securely donate their money to the nonprofit as cryptocurrency on blockchain, using fiat on-ramp.
 This donation will be instant, with no external fees.
-They will also be provided with blockchain transaction ID proof of the nonprofit's transactions, so they have full confidence that their money is being used in the right place.
+The user will also be provided with blockchain transaction ID proof of the nonprofit's transactions, so they have full confidence that their money is being used in the right place.

 BlockPatron will use fiat on-ramp to convert donatins to bitcoin.
-That way, the donation can be sent as bitcoin directly to the nonprofit using blockchain!

 ## User Persona